Interview by Meritxell Rosell

 Timothy recalls becoming interested in platonic solids at the age of 10.
-Geometers, mathematicians, artists and philosophers have been fascinated with the mathematical beauty and symmetry since early days.
+Geometers, mathematicians, artists and philosophers have been fascinated with mathematical beauty and symmetry since their early days.
 Plato wrote about the Platonic solids in the dialogue Timaeus where the titular character Timaeus of Locri talks about order and disorder in a long monologue.
-He then notes how the fourth elements; fire, air, water and earth, were made of solid forms and concludes that the round figure is the perfect one.
+He then notes how the fourth elements, fire, air, water and earth, were made of solid forms and concludes that the round figure is perfect.

 The art director responsible for the sleeve design of the ‘Spheres’ LP is the designer and musician (and longtime collaborator of Split Music) Daniel Cresswell, who is also Timothy’s son.
-Spheres features the music by These Hidden Hands, Mondkopf, OAKE, Headless Horseman, SNTS & Grebenstein, who have also taken inspiration in Timothy’s spheres.
-Crafting six tracks of abrasive experimental noise that move from more the more ambient to the harshest, transfixing us into a meditative journey, similar to the one needed for carving the spheres.
+Spheres features music by These Hidden Hands, Mondkopf, OAKE, Headless Horseman, SNTS & Grebenstein, who have also taken inspiration from Timothy’s spheres.
+Crafting six tracks of abrasive, experimental noise that move from the more ambient to the harshest, transfixing us into a meditative journey similar to the one needed for carving the spheres.

 With projects like this, creatives bring together several of their most personal interest, a dedicated and beautifully curated selection of art and sound.
 We hope future publications are as enticing as this one.

-For those that are not familiar with your work, could you tell us about you Split music?
+For those unfamiliar with your work, could you tell us about Split Music?

-What we professionally do is putting music on film and TV, billions of billions of companies do that nowadays and it’s become very generic.
-In the last year, we won awards for putting industrial experimental techno to horror movies like the golden trailer award, which is the best music on a trailer, in the world.
+We professionally put music on film and TV; billions of companies do that nowadays, and it’s become very generic.
+In the last year, we won awards for putting industrial and experimental techno to horror movies, like the golden trailer award, which is the best music on a trailer in the world.

-Re·search is actually a celebration of Split music being 3 years old and these ‘hidden hands’, Nowa and Montkopf were the first acts that created Split Music, and headless horseman is a recent join.
-What we wanted to do with the record [Spehere] is working with artists we’ve worked before with as a core, and, working with artists that are absolutely brand new.
-If you want to change your industry try different things than the clients are asking.
-We work with projects that are creatively challenging, not for the masses.
+Re·search is actually a celebration of Split music being 3 years old, and these ‘hidden hands’, Nowa and Montkopf, were the first acts that created Split Music, and headless horseman is a recent join.
+What we wanted to do with the record [Spehere] is work with artists we’ve worked before as a core and with absolutely brand new artists.
+If you want to change your industry, try different things than the clients ask.
+We work with creatively challenging projects, not for the masses.

-You have a new project called Re·search label; what drove you into launching a brand new record label?
+You have a new project called Re·search label; what drove you to launch a brand new record label?

-Pete: Re·search label releases ourselves from those more commercial constraints (in the end split is a commercial company), has let us distance one step further from that planet.
-For example working with Tim [Cresswell], the things that he makes are not about trying to make something for people to admire, the whole point it’s the process, and Re·search is about that, everybody getting embedded in exploring something for the act of exploring it and see what happens.
+Pete: Re·search label releases us from those more commercial constraints (in the end, Split is a commercial company) and has let us distance ourselves one step further from that planet.
+For example, working with Tim [Cresswell], the things that he makes are not about trying to make something for people to admire, the whole point it’s the process, and Re·search is about everybody getting embedded in exploring something for the act of exploring it and see what happens.

-Vik: it’s about depth and doing thing out of people’s comfort zones.
-You know the spheres aren’t paintings, they are not that easy to analyse and view, it’s not obvious, the same as the music we do, is not obvious is left-field, avant-garde, and a little bit challenging to most normal ears.
+Vik: it’s about depth and doing things outside people’s comfort zones.
+You know the spheres aren’t paintings; they are not that easy to analyse and view; it’s not obvious, the same as the music we do, is not obvious is left-field, avant-garde, and a little bit challenging to most normal ears.

-‘Spheres’ LP is the first album of your new record label Re·search.
-It takes as starting point the work from artist & mathematician Timothy Cresswell.
+Spheres LP is the first album of your new record label Re·search.
+It takes as starting point the work of artist & mathematician Timothy Cresswell.
 What is the intellectual process behind its inception?

-Pete: For me, it’s method, if you think about techno, and techno moving into experimental versions of itself and then splintering in all the genres of electronic music you are looking at.
+Pete: For me, it’s a method, if you think about techno and techno moving into experimental versions of itself and then splintering in all the genres of electronic music you are looking at.
 They are explorations of reinventing.
-When we came to Timothy’s house, we didn’t have any idea how the record was going to be we had to get there and improvise.
+We didn’t know how the record would be when we came to Timothy’s house.
+We had to get there and improvise.

 How did you meet his son Daniel Cresswell?

-Daniel and us collaborate all the time and when seeing this was so ahead of the time, and nobody stills knows about it this opportunity is not only to promote the record is also to promote the story, the whole history of Tim, this is how a very organic idea works, when the seeds are planted we didn’t’ do any work, it all fall into place.
-The concept of the label is not about to sell records and make money, it is trying to raise awareness of this art and our artists, promote our artists and show people how incredible they are.
+Daniel and I collaborate all the time, and when seeing this was so ahead of the time, and nobody still knows about it, this opportunity is not only to promote the record is also to promote the story, the whole history of Tim; this is how a very organic idea works, when the seeds are planted we didn’t do any work, it all falls into place.
+The concept of the label is not about selling records and making money.
+It is trying to raise awareness of this art and our artists, promote our artists and show people how incredible they are.

-The Raw trailer was great because we want to go and try it.
-But also, personally, projects like the Lexus project, probably my favourite because it was like the first time I’ve worked with my friends and I managed to make them quit their jobs.
+The Raw trailer was great because we wanted to go and try it.
+But also, projects like the Lexus project are probably my favourite because it was like the first time I worked with my friends, and I managed to make them quit their jobs.

 What is your chief enemy of creativity?

 Pete: Time.
-I’m from a creative background and I still do lots of creative stuff myself, but time.
+I’m from a creative background and still do lots of creative stuff, but time.